defrancea/Projbook/src/Projbook.Documentation/Page/jumpstart.md

 It is also possible to extract xml content by using XPath as query language, for example, we can export all Import tag in the Projbook's documentation project by using `xml[Projbook.Documentation.csproj] //Import`:
 ```xml[Projbook.Documentation.csproj] //Import
 ```

-## Source example
-Have a look to this documentation pages as example [source](https://github.com/defrancea/Projbook/tree/master/src/Projbook.Documentation/Page)